notification-system/docs/backend-initial-spec.md

 * Each service capable of gracefully handling network issues or other service restarts.
   * i.e. If history service crashes it will continue from where it left off on restart.
 MQTT unreachable, messages will queue until MQTT is available again.
 * Notification service maintains only simpler notification data models.
 Larger custom data is only available in the history service.
-  * This allows for hundreds of thousands or even millions of active notification at a time.
+  * This allows for hundreds of thousands or even millions of active notifications at a time.
 * Proper caching for almost all data that is read often
-* Proper CORS policy for current 'Production' server
+* Proper CORS policy for the current 'Production' server

 # System Debugging
 * Easy to use development tools available via Aspire
 * Ability to view all traces across the entire system
 * View, filter logs for all or individual services
 * Monitor metrics for performance investigation across the system
-* Dashboard to monitor health of the system and indicates any errors that may have occurred
+* Dashboard to monitor the health of the system and indicate any errors that may have occurred
 * View environment variables, references, resources of any individual service
 * Access and test any Rest API for any service from the dashboard
 * Web based frontend app and test tool embedded into the backend service